universam1/iSpindel/docs/Calibration_en.md

 > ***Write down the tilt of the iSpindel***

 2. Make a solution of sugar in water with the highest anticipated density.
 If you are brewing strong beers with a high starting density, you should have reference measurements in this high range.
 For most brewers a solution with a density around 1.085 or around 20 degrees Plato will do.
-> *Example for sugar soluion: 400 ml with 100 g sugar*
+> *Example for sugar solution: 400 ml with 100 g sugar*
 > ***Measure the density or the degrees Plato and write it down with the tilt of the iSpindel***

-3. Dillute the solution above with water until it reaches 15 degrees Plato or density 1.061
+3. Dilute the solution above with water until it reaches 15 degrees Plato or density 1.061
->*Example for sugar solution: dillute the solution of point 2 with 166 ml of water*
+>*Example for sugar solution: dilute the solution of point 2 with 166 ml of water*
 >***Measure the density or the degrees Plato and write it down with the tilt of the iSpindel***

-4. Dillute the solution from the point above till it reaches approximately 10 degrees Plato, SG 1.040 of 10 degrees Brix.
+4. Dilute the solution from the point above till it reaches approximately 10 degrees Plato, SG 1.040 of 10 degrees Brix.
->*Example: Dillute the solution from point 3 with 333 ml of water.*
+>*Example: Dilute the solution from point 3 with 333 ml of water.*
 >***Measure the density or the degrees Plato and write it down with the tilt of the iSpindel***

-5. Dillute the solution from the point above till it reaches approximately 7.5 degrees Plato, SG 1.030 or 7.5 degrees Brix.
+5. Dilute the solution from the point above till it reaches approximately 7.5 degrees Plato, SG 1.030 or 7.5 degrees Brix.
->*Example: Dillute the solution from point 4 with 333 ml of water.*
+>*Example: Dilute the solution from point 4 with 333 ml of water.*
 >***Measure the density or the degrees Plato and write it down with the tilt of the iSpindel***

-6. Dillute the solution from the point above till it reaches approximately 5 degrees Plato, SG 1.020 or 5 degrees Brix
+6. Dilute the solution from the point above till it reaches approximately 5 degrees Plato, SG 1.020 or 5 degrees Brix
->*Example: Dillute the solution from point 5 with 333 ml of water*
+>*Example: Dilute the solution from point 5 with 333 ml of water*
 >***Measure the density or the degrees Plato and write it down with the tilt of the iSpindel***

-7. Dillute the solution from the point above till it reaches approximately 2.5 degrees Plato, SG 1.010 or 2.5 degrees Brix.
+7. Dilute the solution from the point above till it reaches approximately 2.5 degrees Plato, SG 1.010 or 2.5 degrees Brix.
->*Example: Dillute the solution from point 6 with 2000 ml of water.*
+>*Example: Dilute the solution from point 6 with 2000 ml of water.*
 >***Measure the density or the degrees Plato and write it down with the tilt of the iSpindel
 >Enter the measured points in the Excel sheet (see below).
 This Excel sheet will calculate the formula for the reference***